Frontiers in Science lectures focus on radiography and its contributions to advancing science, medicine

 - (505) 665-9206

-- August 26, Duane W. Smith Auditorium, Los Alamos High School, Los Alamos
+- Thursday (August 27), Duane Smith Auditorium, Los Alamos High School, Los Alamos

-- September 2, New Mexico Museum of Natural History and Science, 1801 Mountain Road N.W., Albuquerque
+- September 1, New Mexico Museum of Natural History and Science, 1801 Mountain Road, N.W., Albuquerque

-The Frontiers of Science lecture series is sponsored by the Fellows of the Laboratory.
+The Frontiers in Science lecture series is sponsored by the Fellows of Los Alamos National Laboratory.
 Frontiers in Science lectures are intended to increase local public awareness of the diversity of science and engineering research at the Laboratory.

 Los Alamos National Laboratory, a multidisciplinary research institution engaged in strategic science on behalf of national security, is operated by Los Alamos National Security, LLC, a team composed of Bechtel National, the University of California, BWXT Government Group, and URS, an AECOM company, for the Department of Energy’s National Nuclear Security Administration.